WoollyMittens/photo-zoom/README.md

 Rotates the canvas to a set number of degrees.

 **angle : {float}** - A rotation between 0 and 359.

-## How to build the script

-This project uses node.js from http://nodejs.org/

-This project uses gulp.js from http://gulpjs.com/

-The following commands are available for development:
-+ `npm install` - Installs the prerequisites.
-+ `gulp clean` - Cleans out the dist folder.
-+ `gulp prepare` - Imports the required libraries and assets.
-+ `gulp build` - Builds the project entirely from scratch.
-+ `gulp dev` - Rebuilds the project for development purposes.
-+ `gulp prod` - Rebuilds the project for deployment purposes.
-+ `gulp watch` - Continuously recompiles updated files during development sessions.

 ## License